jpancoast-kenzan/spinnaker-terraform/README.md

 ```
 cd support ; ./create_application_and_pipeline.py -a appname -p appnamepipeline -g sg-30165d54 -v sg-31165d55 -m sg-3c165d58
 ```
-Execute it, and it _SHOULD_ create a pipeline.
+Execute it, and it will create a pipeline in Spinnaker.
+This requires that your AWS ENV vars be set.

 * With a working pipeline, all you should have to do is go to the 'Package_example_app' job on jenkins and build it.
+The Spinnaker pipeline will be trigged, an AMI baked, and an ASG deployed with a Load Balancer.